 Is Sunscreen A MUST??

-I try NOT to use sunscreen for my family.
+I try NOT to use sunscreen.
 Yup, I said it.
-If I can avoid sunscreen, I do.
-How?
+If I can, I avoid sunscreen.
+Wanna know why?

-I work around the sun, I wear hats, I wear lightweight clothing, I wear sunglasses, and I change where I sit and if I face the sun depending on the time of day and the amount of time I’m going to be spending in the sun.
+I work with the sun… I wear hats, I wear lightweight clothing, I wear sunglasses, and I change where I sit and if I face the sun depending on the time of day and the amount of time I’m going to be spending in the sun.
 I want to get a healthy amount of sun but I don’t want to get too much.
-Sunshine is the best source of Vitamin D there is!
-And, it’s free!

 Here are a few simple rules to follow when you spend time in the sun:

-• USE A NON-TOXIC SUNSCREEN, Zinc based products are my fave.
+• USE A NON-TOXIC SUNSCREEN, non-nano Zinc based products are my fave. (see link above 😉 )

 • Put on a hat with a big brim.

-• Children under 6 months are not supposed to use sunscreen, so, keep them in the shade.
+• Children under 6 months are not supposed to use sunscreen, so, keep them in the shade or use a full body swimsuit.

 • Avoid the sun between 10a-2p (this is when the sun is the strongest)